• Menu

 In April 2007, Florida Department of Juvenile Justice Secretary Walt McNeil fired the acting superintendent and an officer following an investigation into the abuse of inmates, saying the action was a call for a “change of culture” at the Arthur G. Dozier School for Boys.

-In 2008, the reform school scored poorly on its annual inspection and was placed on “conditional status” and failed its inspection the following year.
+In 2008, the reform school scored poorly on its annual inspection, was placed on “conditional status,” and failed its inspection the following year.
 Investigators reported a large number of allegations of abuse and mistreatment by guards, untrained staff, and a lack of supervision.
 Mary Zahasky, superintendent since 2007, stepped down soon after a performance evaluation that cited the report’s findings.

 One boy released from Dozier after a 10-month stay at Dozier said, “I learned more about stealing cars and breaking into places than I knew going in.”
 He said he was never abused there but witnessed a group of guards “restrain” his friend by dragging him across the grass and bending his legs back behind his head.

 In a report published by the U.S. Department of Justice in 2010, 11.3% of boys surveyed at the Arthur G. Dozier School for Boys reported that they had been subject to sexual misconduct by staff using force in the last twelve months, 10.3% reported that they had been subject to it without the use of force and 2.2% reported sexual victimization by another inmate.
-That same year, the state announced its plans to merge Dozier with the Jackson Juvenile Offender Center, creating a single facility but instead, closed both facilities on June 30, 2011, claiming “budgetary limitations.”
+That same year, the state announced its plans to merge Dozier with the Jackson Juvenile Offender Center, creating a single facility.
+Instead, it closed both facilities on June 30, 2011, claiming “budgetary limitations.”

 The Civil Rights Division of the United States Department of Justice published a report in December 2011 of their findings of the staff at the Arthur G. Dozier School for Boys who were cited for their use of excessive force, inappropriate isolation, and extension of confinement.
 The report reads: